therealpaulgg/recipe-book/src/content/recipes/cooking/broccoli-beef-stir-fry.md

 - Pour the oyster sauce mixture over the beef and vegetables; cook for 30 seconds.
 Add the cornstarch and bring to a boil; cook for 1 more minute or until sauce has just started to thicken.
 - Serve immediately, with rice if desired.
 ---

+notes: I initially had the sauce halved. but i doubled it because it was really not enough.